-Level Marks General and specific marking criteria General 6 9-10 Content is complex, engaging and effe • Structure is secure, well balanced and carefully managed for deliberate effect.
+Level Marks General and specific marking criteria 6 9-10 • Content is complex, engaging and effe eneral ective.
+(W1) carefully managed for deliberate effect.
 (W2) Specific - descriptive Many well-defined and developed ideas and images create a convincing overall picture with varieties of focus.
 Specific - narrative The plot is well-defined and strongly developed with features of fiction writing such as description, characterisation and effective climax, and convincing details.
-G eneral 5 7-8 Content is developed, engaging and example. ffective.
-(W1) • Structure is well managed, with some choices made for deliberate effect.
+G eneral 5 7-8 Content is developed, engaging and e Structure is well managed, with some choices made for deliberate effect.
 (W2) Specific - descriptive Frequent, well-chosen images and details give a mostly convincing picture.
-Specific - narrative The plot is defined and developed with features of fiction writing such as description characterisation, climax and details.
-G eneral 4 5-6 Content is relevant with some develop pment.
-(W1) Structure is competently managed.
-(V V2) Specific - descriptive A selection of relevant ideas, images and details, even where there is a tendency to write in a narrative style.
+Specific - narrative The plot is defined and developed with features of fiction writing such as description, characterisation, climax and details.
+G eneral 4 5-6 Content is relevant with some develo • Structure is competently managed.
+(V N2) Specific - descriptive A selection of relevant ideas, images and details, even where there is a tendency to write in a narrative style.
 Specific - narrative The plot is relevant and cohesive, with some features such as characterisation and setting of scene.
-G eneral 3 3-4 Content is straightforward and briefly Structure is mostly organised but may , , , Specific - descriptive The task is addressed with a series of relevant but straightforward details, which may be more typical of a narrative.
+G eneral 3 3-4 Structure is mostly organised but may not always be y not always be effective.
+(W2) Specific - descriptive The task is addressed with a series of relevant but straightforward details, which may be more typical of a narrative.
 Specific - narrative The plot is straightforward, with limited use of the features of narrative writing.
-G eneral 2 2 Content is simple, and ideas and evenStructure is partially organised but lim • • Specific - descriptive The recording of some relevant events with limited detail.
-Specific - narrative The plot is a simple narrative that may consis of events that are only partially linked and/o which are presented with partial clarity.
-G eneral 1 1 Content is occasionally relevant or cle ear.
-(W1) Structure is limited and ineffective.
-(V V2) Specific - descriptive Specific - narrative The description is unclear and lacks detail.
-The plot and/or narrative lacks coherence.
+G eneral 2 2 Content is simple, and ideas and even ts may be limited.
+(W1) Structure is partially organised but lin nited in its effect.
+(W2) Specific - descriptive The recording of some relevant events with limited detail.
+Specific - narrative The plot is a simple narrative that may consist of events that are only partially linked and/or which are presented with partial clarity.
+G eneral 1 1 Content is occasionally relevant or cle Structure is limited and ineffective.
+(V Specific - descriptive The description is unclear and lacks detail.
+Specific - narrative The plot and/or narrative lacks coherence.
 0 0 No creditable content.